 “Eating the zombie cucumber keeps them in their zonked-out state, but otherwise they are just like animals in a pen and will do what they are told to do.
 Mainly they’re used as slave labor.”

-He went on to emphasize that Voodoo Zombies have beating hearts, and normal blood flow and body tempurature.
-They need to sleep and eat regular foods, and are not contagious or aggressive in the slightest.
-They are 100% alive, and so have almost nothing in common with the undead zombies that represent such a grave threat to the survival of the human race.
+Corbett went on to emphasize that despite the effect of the drug Voodoo zombies have beating hearts, and normal blood flow and body temperature.
+They need to sleep and eat regular foods, and are not contagious, dangerous or aggressive in the slightest.